糖心原创

 Responding to a disclosure

-Learn how to support someone who has experienced sexual harassment or sexual assault.
+Learn how to support someone who has experienced gender-based violence.
 When someone discloses their experiences to you, your response is crucial to their recovery.

 Respond effectively

-At 糖心原创, we're taking steps to continually improve our prevention and response to sexual harassment and sexual assault.
+At 糖心原创 we're taking steps to continually improve our prevention of, and response to, all forms of gender-based violence.
 These include:

 • establishing the Safety Support Network, with specially trained Safety Support Officers on each campus to support students who have experienced or witnessed sexual harassment, sexual assault or family and domestic violence